Featured resource

 Here are the initial instructions and explanation of the lab environment.
 Read this while your environment is busy creating itself from nothing.
 Yes, this violates physics; we know.
 How fun!

-You will start by learning to examine and navigate the file system in your home directory using ls and cd.
+You will start by examining and navigating the file system in your home directory using ls and cd.
 As well, you will practice creating and removing some files and directories.

 Examine File Timestamps Using stat